 Wearing braces is an enormous lifestyle change.
 They play a distinct role in your daily life, can lower your confidence and you need to be prepared for any emotional fallout.
 Even in ceramic braces, you might be self-conscious at first and while there isn’t discomfort, your mouth might feel slightly different.
 It just takes some getting used to so be sure to speak to your orthodontist about this so you can be well prepared for the journey ahead.

 The other aspect to be aware of is that ceramic braces require extra care and diligence.
 You will need to be cognizant of what foods to avoid.
 While certain physical activities won’t be off-limits you must be careful when participating in anything physical.
 Also, your oral care routine should evolve to ensure your braces remain clean and intact.

 For people who need to straighten their teeth, ceramic braces are a great option.
 They deliver the smile you want with no discomfort and with the same effectiveness as traditional metal braces.
 At Georgian Dental®, we’re here to support you as you make the best decision for your oral health.
 Remember, our goal is to help you make the choice that will best suit your whole life, not just your face.

-We know that this is a big decision so take advantage of our free consultation by clicking on “Book Appointment” at the bottom of the page.
+We know that this is a big decision so take advantage of our free consultation.
 We look forward to hearing from you and helping you get your smile in style!